sirisian/ecmascript-types/README.md

 For ```await using```, asynchronous acquisition also considers ```[Symbol.asyncDispose]``` and the language's synchronous-disposal fallback.
 An asynchronous check must follow that protocol rather than requiring an explicit asynchronous member in every annotation.

 ### Object Typing

+An explicitly typed own property checks its initializer at that definition: `{ (x: uint8): "s" }` is an early type error, even in an unused function or a discarded literal.
+A later overwrite does not erase the earlier boundary.
+The member annotation supplies contextual literal and metadata processing independently of the outer object's type, including inside `Composite(...)`.
+Correct decimal and rational literals retain their representation-sensitive context.
+Unknown values are checked at runtime; computed keys and initializers execute once in their ordinary order.

 A read through a known symbol key retains the declared member's type, including optionality, inherited members and generic substitutions.
 For example, `function f(o: { [Symbol.dispose]: uint8 }) { o[Symbol.dispose](); }` is an early type error even if `f` is never called.
 A callable symbol member instead supplies its parameter and return types.
 Symbol identities are resolved in their lexical scope; unknown keys and undeclared members stay dynamic, and an array's symbol property is not its element type.